MetOffice/CMEW/doc/source/testing.rst

 Unit tests which are run inside the ``unittest`` task run ``pytest`` over existing python scripts in the workflow.

-* To run the full |CMEW| workflow at the MetOffice, with all tests enabled, use the command ``cylc vip -O metoffice -O test``
+To run the full |CMEW| workflow at the Met Office, with all tests enabled, use the command
+    ``cylc vip -O metoffice -O test``

-* To only run the unit tests run
+To only run the unit tests run
     ``cylc vip -O unittest``